polylang/polylang/readme.txt

 * Custom flags can now use SVG
 * Add compatibility with Jetpack featured content module
 * Fix Twenty Fourteen featured posts possibly not filtered per language
+* Fix home url not working with WordPress MU Domain mapping
 * Fix Assigning a parent category breaking the hierarchy of translated category
 * Fix: Accept 0,1 and 1.0 as q factors in browser preferred language detection (Props Dominic Rubas)
 * Fix performance issue when using hundreds of widgets